I. Executive Summary

 II.
 Procedure Statement

 Both planned and unplanned events may prevent classes and labs from meeting at their usual time and location.
-These schedule interruptions may include adverse weather, weekday (Monday-Friday) football games, New Student Convocation, or other situations announced through University communications.
+These schedule interruptions may include adverse weather, weekday (Monday-Friday) football games or other situations announced through University communications.
 Faculty are expected to review class attendance policies with students early in the term, and should exercise good judgement in applying attendance policies during schedule interruptions, recognizing that some may be unanticipated.
 For example, adverse weather events may prevent some students from attending class even when campus is open and classes are in session.

 To maintain course continuity, make progress in course content, and meet the state and federal credit hour requirements, faculty may elect to use one or more of the following strategies based on a faculty member’s judgment of how to best meet the students’ needs: